 We’d barely got the tent up before Val arrived to tell me to go back home.
 Off I dashed back home with Val to find Mr. Clarke, one of the St. Vincent De Paul members, waiting, and he had a beautiful black pair of strong-looking shoes which he handed to me.

-guinea-pigs for these new shoes and I felt very lucky.
+one of the guinea-pigs for these new shoes and I felt very

 He explained that I had to wear the shoes everywhere, to school, out at play, and when I went visiting.
 I had to polish them every night and he would come around once a week to see how they were standing up to the punishment.
 The shoes fitted perfectly and, after thanking Mr. Clarke for the wonderful gift, I was soon back in the tent with Tommy.
 It was then that the curious incident took place.